CERT-Polska/karton/docs/advanced_concepts.rst

 - wait until service ends processing
 - fetch results and spawn result tasks keeping the `root_uid` and `parent_uid`

-There multiple approaches to do that.
+We tried to solve this using asynchronous tasks but it turned out to be very hard to be implemented correctly and didn't really fit in to with the Karton model.

 Busy waiting
 ````````````
-The most simple way to do that is to perform all of these actions synchronously, inside the :meth:`process` method.
+The simplest way to do that is to perform all of these actions synchronously, inside the :meth:`process` method.

 .. code-block:: python